Campus Living: Cleaning, Waste and Laundry Services

 Remember

 Make sure all glass bottles and jars are empty and clean.
-If the recycling waste is contaminated it cannot be recycled, so please rinse.
+If the recycling waste is contaminated, it cannot be recycled, so please rinse.

 Yes!
 Just pop along to your nearest college reception to drop in any used batteries or old electrical items, such as mobile phones, hairdryers or anything that needs a battery or plug to operate.